fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/Disable-AadrmDocumentTrackingFeature.md

 **Your administrator has disabled document tracking for your organization.**
 **Contact your administrator for details.**

-You can disable document tracking either before you activate Azure RMS, or after.
+You can disable document tracking either before you activate the Azure Rights Management service, or after.
 After you have disabled document tracking, you can re-enable it at any time.

 For more information about document tracking and revocation, see Track and revoke your documents when you use the [RMS sharing application](https://docs.microsoft.com/rights-management/rms-client/sharing-app-track-revoke) (https://docs.microsoft.com/rights-management/rms-client/sharing-app-track-revoke) from the Rights Management sharing application user guide.